-Samsun was a medium sized town on the Black Sea coast.
-Drawing local tourists for summer.
+Samsun was a medium-sized town on the Black Sea coast.
+It drew local tourists for summer.
 It was a conservative town.
 A bit shabby.
 It was plan B.

 Everything was shut.
-I couldn’t find accommodation, and the only thing of interest was the Iran Embassy whose front wall graphically highlighted Iraqi atrocities committed during the Iran-Iraq war now in its 5th year and would cost over a million lives on both sides.
-I discovered that the embassies may be shut even longer than I wanted, and this made up my mind.
-I headed to the train station and bought a ticket.
-To anywhere.
+I couldn’t find accommodation, all the pensions and cheap hotels in my price bracket were full.
+This was an administrative city, not one geared for tourists and the only thing of interest was the Iran Embassy.
+Its front wall graphically highlighted Iraqi atrocities committed during the Iran-Iraq war now in its 5th year.
+A war that would end up costing over a million lives on both sides.
+I discovered that the embassies may be shut even longer than just the current holiday.
+After I read that I made up my mind.
+I headed to the central train station and bought a ticket.
+A ticket to anywhere.

 Anywhere was Samsun, several hours north by steam train.
 Who could resist a steam train!
 They were rare these days.
 And it was cheap.
-Samsun sat on the Black Sea, a large body of fresh water, that stretched north to Soviet Ukraine, and east to Georgia.
-I wasn’t entirely convinced by the name, but I figured it must have a beach, and I could use it as a stopping point on a loop back to Istanbul.
+Samsun sat on the Black Sea, a large body of fresh water, that stretched north to Soviet Ukraine, and east to Georgia, also hidden behind the Iron Curtain.
+I wasn’t entirely convinced by the name of the sea, but I figured it must have a beach, and I could use it as a stopping point on a loop back to Istanbul.
 Steam train, beach, Istanbul, and work out what next from there.
 Easy.

-I boarded the train’s 3rd class compartment at the end of the train – I was so stingy I skipped 2nd class – and threw my back pack on a wire rack above the hard, wooden benches on offer.
+I boarded the train’s 3rd class compartment at the end of the train – I was so stingy I skipped 2nd class – and threw my backpack on a wire rack above the hard, wooden benches on offer.
+The train would take all day to reach Samsun, so the wooden bench was going to leave a distinctive impression on my rear end.
 The old wooden carriage was a faded green, and it filled quickly with locals.
 A small family sat down opposite me.
 They were curious but all smiles.
 We played a game I was now well familiar with.
 How quickly can I use up all 6 words of Turkish that I knew, test how many words of English they knew, and then start throwing my hands around like a mad conductor playing charades to communicate.
 This game and my current book would be entertainment for several hours.
-And it was going swimmingly.
+And initially, it went swimmingly.

 That was, until the ticket inspectors arrived.
 The Turks love a good uniform.
-With epaulettes, badges, medals and usually splashes of red.
+With epaulettes, badges, medals and usually splashed with red.
 The inspectors now looking down at me were no different.
-One of them, with a typically thick bushy moustache said: ‘Ticket!’.
+One of them, with a typically thick bushy moustache, said: ‘Ticket!’.
 I handed it over.
 He stared at it.
 Then he stared at me.
-His colleague returned, and they conferred.
-They stared at me again, and the one holding my ticket said in a stern voice; ‘Come’.
+His colleague returned, and they chatted.
+They stared at me again, and the one holding my ticket said in a stern voice, ‘Come’.

 Grabbing my rucksack, I followed them up the train and as we passed 2nd class I oddly felt like I was being led to the headmaster’s office, for what reason I was unclear.
-They directed me into a 1st class compartment, closed the door behind them, and then inspector moustache said: ‘Sit’.
+They directed me into a 1st class compartment, followed me in and closed the door behind them.
+Inspector moustache said: ‘Sit’.

-I sat back on a comfy red leather couchette, beside the window, and noticed that Ankara was giving up its outskirts to countryside.
+I sat back on a comfy red leather couchette, beside the window, and noticed that Ankara was giving up its grimy built-up suburbs to countryside.
 They sat opposite me.
 Then, the questions began.
 “Where from?”.
 I replied, ‘Uc’.
 This was one word I’d learned early that normally got a good response: Turkish shorthand for ‘Australia’.
 Their faces lit up with big smiles.
 ‘Ahhh, Uc.
 Welcome’.

 I could hear the rhythmic puff and wheeze of the steam engine just ahead.
 I caught whiffs of coal smoke as it found its way through cracks and gaps in the creaking old carriage.